Jobs

 Can't create log object on behalf of the user Errors During a Job Run Creation

-If the job run creation fails and you are seeing the following lifecycle details:
+If the job run creation fails and you see the following lifecycle details:

 The specified log group is not found or not authorized.
 Cannot create log object on behalf of the user.